Mhdez221993/css-ninja/README.md

-# onlineconforence
+# css ninja
-This project is based on an online website for conference.
+This project is based on a website development course.
 It contains the main page, about and tickets page each of these pages have 2 different screen sizes: mobile and desktop.